jax-ml/jax/docs/new_docs/101/random.md

 The flip side is that *distinct* random numbers require *distinct* keys, which leads to the one rule of JAX randomness:

-**Never reuse a key (unless you want identical outputs).** Feeding the same key to two different samplers produces correlated results — depriving your program of lifegiving chaos.
+**Never reuse a key (unless you want identical outputs).** Feeding the same key to two different samplers produces correlated results, depriving your program of lifegiving chaos.

 ## Deriving new keys

 To get fresh keys, derive them from a key you already have.
-{func}`jax.random.split` deterministically produces any number of statistically independent new keys:
+{func}`jax.random.split` deterministically produces any number of new keys, each of which can be used to generate statistically independent samples:

 ```{code-cell}
 key = random.key(42)
 key, subkey = random.split(key)
 print(random.normal(subkey))
 ```

-The naming convention: the `subkey` is consumed immediately by a sampling function, while the `key` is kept for deriving more keys later.
-There's nothing special about which is which — all outputs of `split` are equally valid, independent keys — but the convention helps track what's been consumed.
-Treat a key that's been passed to `split` or to a sampler as spent.

 `split` produces as many keys as you ask for in one shot: